Berkeley-MDes/tdf-fa23-sarazaki/weekly-reports/weekly-reports.md

 ## Week 10 (10/26 - 11/02)

-Highlight of the week - I got sick and had to stay home from school for a few days :( (I wear a mask ALL THE TIME!
-I don't know how I managed to get sick).
+Highlight of the week - I got sick and had to stay home from school for a few days :( I wear a mask ALL THE TIME!
+I don't know how I managed to get sick.
 Anyway...

 We've all had a really productive week, getting deep into making our LLM 'mini-me's.
 Watching everyone, I was struck by how each person's creation was so different and personal.
 Some were particularly imaginative, taking the project in their own direction that really showed their enthusiasm.